justingao/minidlna/README.md

 - libsqlite3
 - libavformat (the ffmpeg libraries)

-> NOTE:
+> *NOTE*
 On Reapbian, you can prepare the prerequisites via `apt-get build-dep minidlna`, then the above develop packages will be installed automatically.

 ## Build
+1. Run the shell script `./autogen.sh` to generate the INSTALL document and prepare the workbench.
-See the INSTALL file for instructions on compiling, installing, and configuring minidlna.
+2. See the INSTALL file for instructions on compiling, installing, and configuring minidlna.